watermelonwolverine/fvttoptimizer/README.md

 `fvttoptimizer [--verbose-info, --verbose-debug, --version, --help, --quality value, --override-percent value, --skip-webp, --skip-existing, --recursive] target`

-`src`: Source path which should be moved or checked
+`target`: Path to file or directory which should be optimized

-`*srcs`: Optional additional source paths

-`dst`: Path to destination folder or file, needed when not using the --check option

 Options
 -------